Plugin documentation follows this short message from our sponsor ;-)

 Per-user theme selection

-If an administrator chooses to allow per-user themes, a new tab appears under the Admin tab of all users (except administrators).
+If an administrator chooses to allow per-user themes, a new panel appears under the Admin menu item of all users (except administrators).
 This simply displays all available themes — ones that the administrator has explicitly allowed.

 Clicking a theme name or thumbnail will immediately switch to that theme until the user chooses another or the administrator changes theme system.

-This plugin would not have existed without the dedication, ideas and genius of the Textpattern development team, especially Robert Wetzlmayr for the theme support.
-Plus of course the army of beta testers, ideas hamsters and tireless theme advocates, most notably Stuart Butcher, Dale Chapman, Dave DeSandro, and Mike Dennis.
+This plugin would not have existed without the dedication, ideas and genius of Robert Wetzlmayr for the theme support.
+Plus of course the army of beta testers, ideas hamsters and tireless theme advocates, most notably Stuart Butcher, Dale Chapman, Dave DeSandro, Mike Dennis and Phil Wareham.

 Kudos and thanks to you all.